bfocom/netkeystore/README.md

 A more complete example is in the "example" folder, but the main advantage it has over these code snippets is it uses a `Keystore.CallbackHandlerProtection` for authorization rather than a `char[] password`.
-This is recommended in general, and is necessary for OAuth2 authorization as a Callback is used to notify the client of the URL to be opened for authorization.
+This necessary for OAuth2 authorization (as a Callback is used to notify the client of the URL to be opened for authorization) and recommended if there is more than one server in the configuration.

 To list keys with `keytool`
 ```shell